TacosyHorchata/TurboReelGPT/examples/README.md

 - No active maintenance.
 - No live preview, requires rendering to view results.

-While MoviePy may still be a great tool for some users, we encourage the community to consider adopting and maintaining the library if they find value in it.
+MoviePy may still be a great tool for some users, we encourage the community to consider adopting and maintaining the library if they find value in it.

 ---